 Complete Your Sewing Project

-With your seams or hems well-pressed and flat, continue with the construction of your sewing project, whether it’s a garment, quilt, or any other item.
+With your seams or hems well-pressed and flat, please continue with the construction of your sewing project, whether it’s a garment, quilt, or any other item.
 The use of a clapper contributes to a polished and professional finish.

 FAQs